-Abravanel dedicated only one short sentence to the capture of Tangier.
-Yet this victory changed the entire meaning of the Arzila campaign, transforming it from a limited victory into an unprecedented projection of power for King Afonso V which changed accordingly his title and world status.
-This new glory lead paradoxically King Afonso V to mingle back in Castilian affairs, trying by alliance and war to bring about a unification of the two Crowns.
-At the end of the Portuguese-Castilian war in the years 1475-1479, the Catholic Monarchs were to resume the Reconquista of Granada in 1480s, a project long cherished by the Castilian and Portuguese Monarchs in the 14th and 15th centuries.
-The son and heir of Afonso V, King João II learned the lesson of Portugual’s failed involvement in Iberian politics after the victory of 1471, and therefore, resumed the African costal discoveries and expansion upon his crowning in 1481.
-Nonetheless, the conquest of Arzila an Tangier was a decisive moment in Iberian expansion in the Muslim Merenid lands of Andalucia and Morocco and parenthesis in the African costal expansion towards India.
+Abravanel dedicated only one short sentence to describing the capture of Tangier.
+Yet this victory changed the entire meaning of the Arzila campaign, transforming it from a limited military victory into the unprecedented projection of King Afonso V’s power, altering his title and fame.
+Ironically this glorious victory pushed King Afonso V to once again involve himself in Castilian affairs, trying by alliance and war to bring about a unification of the two crowns.
+At the end of the Portuguese-Castilian war (1475-1479) the Catholic Monarchs would resume the Reconquista of Granada in the 1480s, a project which had long been cherished by the Castilian and Portuguese monarchs in the fourteenth and fifteenth centuries.
+The son and heir of Afonso V, King João II learned his lesson from Portugal’s failed involvement in Iberian politics after the victory of 1471; upon his coronation in 1481, he resumed the pursuit of coastal discoveries and expansion in Africa.
+Nonetheless, the conquest of Arzila and Tangier marked a watershed for Iberian expansion into the Muslim Merenid lands of Andalusia and Morocco and parenthesis in the African coastal expansion towards India.

-Victory masses in Mosques
+Victory masses in mosques

-In de Pina’s chronicle, the capture of the cities of Arzila and Tangier is marked by the conversion of the central mosque into a church and the beginning of the liturgical service:
+According to de Pina’s chronicle, the capture of the cities of Arzila and Tangier was marked by the conversion of each city’s central mosque into a church and the officiation of Christian services therein: